nitehu/Rainmeter-LibreHardwareMonitor/README.md

 MinValue=10
 MaxValue=90
 ```

+## FAQ

+- **The LibreHardwareMonitor GUI lists a lot more sensors than ListSensors!** - Please run ListSensors (and Rainmeter) as Administrator to see all sensors.
+- **Something isn't right, the Sensor value is always 0!** - The Rainmeter-LibreHardwareMonitor Plugin writes some diagnostic information into the Rainmeter logs.
+You can see there if it found the configured Sensor, or run into some error.
+- **Rainmeter just crashes with this plugin!** - Please check the Application log in Windows Event Viewer.
+If there is a FileNotFound Exception, that usually means that the plugin couldn't load the LibreHardwareMonitor .dll.
+The HidSharp.dll and LibreHardwareMonitorLib.dll files must be in the same folder as Rainmeter.exe.

 ## License

 This software is licensed under the terms of the GNU General Public License version 3 (GPLv3).